awsanadelabdulbariahmedsultan-art/YNEB-Global-System/Documentation/Technical-Financial-System/AWSAN_AI_Governance_Framework.md

 ### 4. Blockchain Transparency
 *   **End-to-End Tracking:** Every barrel of oil or unit of gas is tracked from the wellhead to the final consumer on a public-private ledger, eliminating smuggling and "black market" leakage.
 *   **The Master Key (Safety Valve):** A sovereign override held by the Architect (Eng.
-Awsan Sultan) to ensure the system never deviates from its primary humanitarian and economic goals.
+Awsan Adel Abdulbari Ahmed Sultan) to ensure the system never deviates from its primary humanitarian and economic goals.

 ---